Hannah Ann Sluss Celebrates Strong Women In New Post

-Model and former Bachelor star Hannah Ann Sluss took to Instagram on Wednesday, July 29 to take part in the recent social media trend #womensupportingwomen.
+Model and former Bachelor star Hannah Ann Sluss took to Instagram on Wednesday, July 29, to take part in the recent social media trend #womensupportingwomen.
 The campaign is intended to empower and support women.
-Sluss shared a stunning photo of herself as well as photos of strong women in her life.
+Sluss shared a stunning photo of herself, as well as photos of strong women in her life.

-This new trend involves a woman sharing a black and white picture of themselves to social media.
+This new trend involves women sharing a black-and-white picture of themselves to social media.
 They are then supposed to nominate a female friend to take part in the challenge.

-The first photo Sluss included in her post was a beautiful selfie.
-She wore her long hair down in natural waves and laid back on a couch as she snapped the photo.
+The first photo Sluss included in her upload was a beautiful selfie.
+She wore her long hair down in natural waves and was lying back on a couch as she snapped the photo.
 The 24-year-old kept it casual in a T-shirt and accessorized with a thin chain necklace.
 She appeared to be wearing some light makeup as she beamed at the camera.

 View this post on Instagram